facebookresearch/fastMRI/experimental/brain_challenge_inference/README.md

 Data split.
 The scripts are designed to be minimal - all that is needed is a model checkpoint, a path to the data directory, and a path where you want to save your reconstructions.
-In order to submit after saving, you'll want to compress your images to a `.zip` or a `.tar.gz` file and put a link to the file the submission form at [fastmri.org](fastmri.org).
+In order to submit after saving, you'll want to compress your images to a `.zip` or a `.tar.gz` file and put a link to the file in the submission form at [fastmri.org](fastmri.org).

 ## Note on the brain challenge transfer track